rvishwajith/Descent/UpdateNotes.md

 # Update Notes

-Project and repository created on May 18, 2023.
+## Version 0 | Published May 18, 2023.
+Repository, unity project, etc. created.

 # Version History

 ## Version 0.1.1 | Published May 19, 2023
-- Setup sample scene
+- Set up sample scene.
-- Added a shader to cover all points below a gradient (for a future water line at the water surface)
+- Added a shader to cover all points below a gradient:
+  - Will be used for a future water line at the water surface.

 ## Version 0.1.2 | Published May 22, 2023
 - Created a basic “example level” testing scene (replacing sample scene)
 - Added a basic environment with materials for floor, walls, etc.
-- Added a door which can animate sliding open .
+- Added a door which can animate sliding open.
 - Added an animated trigger object which can open a target door on interaction
 - Added emissive lanterns which can flicker on/off with intervals and intensity.
 - Added UI and post-processing VFX placeholders.